USEPA/epanet-manual/docs/front_matter.rst

 :ref:`Chapter 2 <quickstart>` describes how to install EPANET and offers up a quick tutorial on its use.
-Readers unfamiliar with the basics of modeling distribution systems might wish to review Chapter 3 first before working through the tutorial.
+Readers unfamiliar with the basics of modeling distribution systems might wish to review :ref:`Chapter 3 <network_model>` first before working through the tutorial.

 :ref:`Chapter 3 <network_model>` provides background material on how EPANET
 models a water distribution system.
 It discusses the behavior of the physical